 7. More qualified analysts

 As the field of data analysis continues to grow, the demand for qualified professionals will rise.
-Information Age explained that in response to the growing number of jobs, it is becoming easier to get trained in the practice of analytics, thanks to online tutorials.
-It is possible to take online classes in analytics programs such as R and SAS.
+The Bureau of Labor Statistics states that the job outlook for analysts until 2028 is expected to grow at a rate of 20%, which is much faster than the average business occupation.
+In response to the growing number of jobs, it is becoming easier to get trained in the practice of analytics, thanks to online tutorials.
+It is possible to take online classes in analytics programs such as R, Python and SAS.
 Furthermore, online programs at the master’s level now offer training and qualifications in this area.
+The use of information in the course of conducting business is reaching a point where it may soon result in a severe deficit in qualified analysts.
+Prospective data scientists might be interested in business intelligence and data analytics to secure a strong financial future.

 8. The rise of personal platforms

-From devices such as wearables to Amazon’s Echo device, platforms that can offer digital personal assistance and other services using personal data will continue to grow in sophistication and proliferation, Marr predicted.
-He explained that robotic technology will continue to become more widely used, as will inventions that seemingly belong to the future, such as self-driving vehicles.
+Platforms that can offer digital personal assistance and other services using personal data will continue to grow in sophistication and proliferation, Marr predicts.
+He explained that robotic technology will continue to become more widely used, as will inventions that seemingly belong in the pages of sci-fi books, such as self-driving vehicles.
+These high-tech platforms present the opportunity for even more information to be shared, many of which will be novel and useful to the average analyst.

 9. The need to demonstrate ROI

-While data analytics continues to be used widely across companies and organizations worldwide, Tech Republic predicted that a growing number of CEOs, board members and company executives will likely begin pushing to see a tangible return on investment for their analytics programs and strategies.
+While data analytics continues to be used widely across companies and organizations worldwide, a growing number of CEOs, board members and company executives will likely begin pushing to see a tangible return on investment for their analytics programs and strategies.
 Therefore, it is important for data analytics professionals to develop ways of showing ROI to company executives to ensure the programs continue in earnest.
-As the source explained, if data strategies are seemingly ineffective at driving income, they will be terminated.
+Companies want to know they are getting their money’s worth from investing in analytics, and each minute increase in efficiency will be squeezed out of current manpower and technology to get a leg up on the competition.
+As big data becomes a more pervasive force in the marketplace, organizations will be looking for proof that it is as useful as most say it is.

 Consider Villanova University